naveendude15/M1_ElectricityBillCalc_Utility/1_Requirements/README.md

 # 4’W and 1’H

-* What: Electricity bill calculator
+* What: Calculator for electricity bills

-* Where: School, Science, domestic, industries, Technology
+* Where: Science, Domestic, Industry, and Technology

-* When: Need for calculation.
+* When: Calculation are needed.

-* How: Calculates the user input as number of loads and gives the output.
+* How: Calculates the amount of loads entered by the user and displays the result.

 # High Level Requirements: